georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 Usually an Inkscape extension consists of two files, one `.inx` file and one `.py` file.
 The `.inx` file contains xml code describing the interface and the `.py` file is the
 Python file.
-The `.py` file ususally imports other modules so an extension could involve multiple Python modules.
+The `.py` file usually imports other modules so an extension could involve multiple Python modules.

 The `Triangle` extension code is in the `triangle.inx` and `triangle.py`